esl-epfl/x-heep/docs/source/Peripherals/DMA.md

 #### Setting targets & transaction structs

-The first step is to define the source and destination target structs, as well as the transaction object.
+The first step is to define the source and destination target structs, as well as the transaction structs.

-> :warning: Declare the targets and the transaction object globally to ensure that the fields unused in this example are automatically initialized to zero.
+> :warning: Declare the targets and the transaction structs globally to ensure that the fields unused in this example are automatically initialized to zero.
 This practice prevents unintentional data corruption or unexpected behavior during the DMA transaction.

 In this example, an array of six 32-bit words is used.